gbouras13/pharokka/README.md

   -l LOCUSTAG, --locustag LOCUSTAG
                         User specified locus tag for the gff/gbk files.
 This is not required.
 A random locus tag will be generated instead.
   -g GENE_PREDICTOR, --gene_predictor GENE_PREDICTOR
                         User specified gene predictor.
 Use "-g phanotate" or "-g prodigal".
                         Defaults to phanotate (not required unless prodigal is desired).
   -m, --meta            meta mode for metavirome input samples -s, --split           split mode for metavirome samples. -m must also be specified.
                         Will output separate split FASTA, gff and genbank files for each input contig.
   -c CODING_TABLE, --coding_table CODING_TABLE
                         translation table for prodigal.
 Defaults to 11.
 Experimental only.
   -e EVALUE, --evalue EVALUE
-                        E-value threshold for MMseqs2 database PHROGs, VFDB and CARD and pyhmmer PHROGs database search.
+                        E-value threshold for MMseqs2 database PHROGs, VFDB and CARD and PyHMMER PHROGs database search.
 Defaults to 1E-05.
-  --fast, --hmm_only    Runs pyhmmer (HMMs) with PHROGs only, not MMseqs2 with PHROGs, CARD or VFDB.
+  --fast, --hmm_only    Runs PyHMMER (HMMs) with PHROGs only, not MMseqs2 with PHROGs, CARD or VFDB.
                         Designed for phage isolates, will not likely be faster for large metagenomes.
   --mmseqs2_only        Runs MMseqs2 with PHROGs, CARD and VFDB only (same as Pharokka v1.3.2 and prior).
 Default in meta mode.
   --meta_hmm            Overrides --mmseqs2_only in meta mode.
-Will run both MMseqs2 and HMM approaches.
+Will run both MMseqs2 and PyHMMER.
   --dnaapler            Runs dnaapler to automatically re-orient all contigs to begin with terminase large subunit if found.
                         Recommended over using '--terminase'.
+  --custom_hmm CUSTOM_HMM
+                        Run pharokka with a custom HMM profile database suffixed .h3m.
+                        Please use create this with the create_custom_hmm.py script.
-  --terminase           Runs terminase large subunit re-orientation mode.
+  --genbank             Flag denoting that -i/--input is a genbank file instead of the usual FASTA file --terminase           Runs terminase large subunit re-orientation mode.
                         Single genome input only and requires --terminase_strand and --terminase_start to be specified.
   --terminase_strand TERMINASE_STRAND
                         Strand of terminase large subunit.
 Must be "pos" or "neg".
   --terminase_start TERMINASE_START